Blog

 It’s Not the App Store, It’s You - App Store Optimization for Indies

-Ariel also went through some rules.
-You have to choose the right keywords, that matches the users intent when searching for apps.
-You also have to use those keywords correctly.
-And that currency?
-It’s ratings.
-Ratings are the algorithm’s currency.
-Also, you’re not competing with the App Store or any other factors, you’re competing with the competition.
-If a company talkes up a space where you should be, they are your company, and you have to compete.
-Also, you do need tools, and you need to trust the tools.
+Ariel went through some rules.
+You have to choose keywords that match the users intent when searching for an app.
+You have to use those keywords correctly.
+And the currency?
+Ratings are the algorithm currency.
+Also, you’re not competing with the App Store or any other factors.
+If a company takes up a space where you should be, they are the competitor.
+You need tools that you can trust.
 If you trust your gut feeling, you’re probably wrong.

-Ariel is a very funny guy, relaxed super professional and, guess what, seems like he knows a lot about ASO.
-Make sure to watch his YouTube channel to start walking the path of ASO mastering.
+Ariel is very funny, relaxed, super professional and, guess what, seems like he knows a lot about ASO.
+Make sure to watch his YouTube channel to start walking ASO mastering path.